awasthi027/white_paper/README_ITR_24_26.md

    - January–December FY statements for dividends and foreign asset declarations.
 5. **TDS on Dividends**
    - Verify TDS deductions via **Form 26AS**:
      - Login to IT portal → *eFile* → *Income Tax Returns* → *View Form 26AS* → Select AY 2025-26 → Download as PDF.
+     - If any TDS got detected in that FY, We can fil that while filing ITR.

 ---